HenrikWM/NNUG_GWAB2014/FASIT.md

 and bigdesk at [http://azure-elasticsearch-cluster.cloudapp.net/_plugin/bigdesk/](http://azure-elasticsearch-cluster.cloudapp.net/_plugin/bigdesk/).

-#### (Valgfritt) Skale your elasticsearch-VM
+#### (Optional) Scale your elasticsearch-VM

 Now that we have en elasticsearch-cluster running in Azure it might be useful to scale out to handle large load of queries.
 This can be scripted with Azure command-line tool.
-We will scale out from a 1 node cluster to a 3 node cluster by capturing an image of the VM we have running now, and then provision 3 new VMs based on this vm-image.
+We will scale out from a 1 node cluster to a 3 node cluster by capturing an image of the VM we have running now, and then provision 3 new VMs based on this VM-image.

 In the Azure command-line tool, run the following command: